Magical creatures in The Chronicles of Narnia: Giants

 Giants are large human-shaped creatures that range in size from ten to fifty feet.

 In The Lion, the Witch, and the Wardrobe (1950), some giants are on the side of Aslan while others are on the side of the White Witch.
 One giant named Rumblebuffin was turned to stone by the White Witch and was restored by Aslan.
 He later helped out the reinforcements during the First Battle of Beruna where he used his club on some of the White Witch's minions while also stepping on some of them.

 In Prince Caspian (1951), a giant named Wimbleweather helped Prince Caspian in the Narnians' fight with the Telmarines.

 In The Silver Chair (1953), some Narnian giants got lost trying to find Prince Rilian.
 The tribe of giants that live in Ettinsmoor were described as being moronic, disorganized, and speak an incomprehensible language.
 Further north are the giants of Harfang, who are more organized and speak a comprehensible language.

 Marsh-wiggles

-An original creation by Lewis, Marsh-wiggles are frog-like humanoids that are known for being gloomy, cynical creatures who live in distant swamps.
-The most notable individual in the series was Puddleglum, who aided Eustace and Jill in their journey to save Caspian's lost son.
+An original creation by Lewis, marsh-wiggles are frog-like humanoids that are known for being gloomy, cynical creatures who live in distant swamps.
+The most notable individual in the series was Puddleglum, who aided Eustace and Jill in their journey in The Silver Chair to save Caspian's lost son.